 1961 Middleboro Senators

-Uniform & Team History The uniform is an actual hand-me-down from the 1960 Washington Senators of the American League, and was worn by outfielder Dan Dobbek, whose name is stitched inside the shirt.
-Dobbek appeared in 100 games for the 1960 Senators during the parts of three seasons he played in the big leagues.
+Uniform & Team History The uniform is an actual hand-me-down from the 1960 Washington Senators of the American League and was worn by outfielder Dan Dobbek, whose name is stitched inside the shirt.
+Dobbek appeared in 110 games for the 1960 Senators during the parts of three seasons he played in the big leagues.
 When […]

 1957 Milwaukee Braves, No. 21 Warren Spahn

 Uniform & Team History The 1957 Braves, in their fifth season in Milwaukee after relocating from Boston, beat the New York Yankees in the World Series.
-Warren Spahn, arguably the greatest lefthander in history, was the winning pitcher in Game 1.
-Oldtime Game History Melrose native Andy Brickley, who starred in both baseball and hockey […]
+Warren Spahn, arguably the greatest left-hander in history, went 21-11 with a 2.69 ERA for the ’57 Braves.
+Oldtime Game History Melrose native Andy Brickley, who starred in both […]

 1954 Roswell Rockets, No. 43 Joe Bauman

 Uniform & Team History The Rockets played in the Class C Longhorn League.
-Bauman won the triple crown in 1954 with an eye-popping 72 home runs, a .400 average and 228 runs driven in.
-His home run record stood as the most ever hit by a professional player until Barry Bonds swatted 73 in 2001. […]
+Bauman won the Triple Crown in 1954 with an eye-popping 72 home runs, a .400 batting average and 224 runs driven in.
+His home run record stood as the most ever hit by a professional player until Barry Bonds swatted 73 in […]

 1950 Havana Cubans

-Uniform & Team History Champions of the Class B Florida International League.
-It’s been said that their biggest fan was a fellow named Fidel Castro.
-Oldtime Game History Former Temple University baseball player Chris Collins, later a sportscaster with NECN and Comcast SportsNet New England, was wearing this uniform in 2002 when he faced his […]
+Uniform & Team History Champions of the Class B Florida International League with a 101-49 record, it’s been said that their biggest fan was a young Cuban baseball fan named Fidel Castro.
+Oldtime Game History Former Temple University baseball player Chris Collins, later a sportscaster with NECN and Comcast SportsNet New England, was wearing this […]